Home care can help you continue to live independently and safely in your own home.

 There are many types of support available, including help with personal care, such as washing, dressing, getting out of the shower or getting in and out of bed.
 You can also receive help with other daily tasks, including cooking meals, cleaning, shopping and taking medication.
 This support is provided by a home care worker, either provided by us or a private care agency we have chosen - all work to Care Quality Commission standards.

 Receiving home care help from social care services

 The first stage is to contact us.
 We will advise you on whether we are able to help you.
 If not, we will tell you how to get more information about services in your area.
-If we can help you with home care, your needs will looked at through a needs assessment.
+If we can help you with home care, your needs will be looked at through a social care needs assessment.

 Social care services may also need to carry out a home assessment when considering your needs.
 For example, you may be struggling with daily living if you have returned from a stay in hospital.
 A member of the social care assessment staff or a health worker may need to carry out a home assessment to see where the difficulties lie.
 Or you may simply be experiencing problems managing at home.
 Our staff will visit to discuss what might help you.

 If you have difficulties managing in your home, it may be possible to reduce these problems by adapting your home.
 You could also use telecare, a system that uses technology to help vulnerable people at home.

 Alarms for vulnerable people are provided by your district or borough council or housing association.

 See the social care support section for some of the options available to help you maintain your independence in your own home.
 If you have more substantial care needs, then moving into social care housing may be an option.